githedgehog/fabric/docs/api.md

-Location defines the geopraphical position of the device in a datacenter
+Location defines the geographical position of the device in a datacenter